Pete Davidson Movie Filming In NJ Needs Actors, Partial Nudity Required

-Miramax is looking to add three new members to the cast for a new movie staring rising star Pete Davidson, the production company stated in a casting call.
+Miramax is looking to add three new members to the cast for a new movie starring Pete Davidson, the production company stated in a casting call.

-Pete Davidson is set to star in the feature film titled "The Home", a thriller film who follows a character easing into his community service assignment at a retirement home community, according to Backstage.
+Davidson is set to star in the feature film "The Home", a thriller film that follows a character easing into his community service assignment at a retirement home community, according to Backstage.

 The movie is set to shoot in the New York and New Jersey area in mid-late December 2022.